SoulLyoko/vite-lib-starter/README.md

 Do not use SFC(.vue) files, just use the function `h()` (encapsulated by h-demi) in `.ts` files, no jsx of course.

-Don't forget to add `value,modelValue` to props options and add `input,update:modelValue` to emits options at the same time
+Don't forget to add `value,modelValue` to props options and add `input,update:modelValue` to emits options at the same time.

 ## Build